-Whenever you are spreading an inch or two of compost as surface mulch, break up any larger lumps, aim for golf-ball size as the largest, then weather can do the rest.
-I find that carrot and parsnip seeds germinate readily when sown into reasonably fine compost, then make straight roots down into the undisturbed soil below.
+Whenever you are spreading an inch or two of compost as surface mulch, break up any larger lumps, aiming for golf-ball size as the largest, then weather can do the rest.
+I find that carrot and parsnip seeds germinate readily when sown into reasonably fine compost, and they make straight roots down into the undisturbed soil below.

-For vegetables, including for two crops in one year, average amounts of compost used annually are one to two inches on beds.
+For vegetables, including for two crops in one year, average amounts of compost used annually are about 1in/3cm on beds.
 Using less compost is possible but creates more work proportionate to results, through weeds growing, less healthy growth and smaller harvests.

 For paths, you can spread an inch or two of wood shavings or sawdust, or leaves, straw, bark or less rotted manure.
-When growing without sides, the crops in beds root happily into weed-free, mulched paths in search of food and moisture.
-A caveat to this is areas with slugs, where path mulches should be more decomposed, to afford less habitat for molluscs.
+When growing without sides, the plants in beds root happily into weed-free, mulched paths in search of food and moisture.

 Where to find the organic matter you need?
 Compost is becoming more available, and often cheaper, thanks to recycling of green waste, and there are surplus quantities of animal manure to be found in many localities, in addition to any compost you can make.